camaraproject/Commonalities/documentation/API-design-guidelines.md

 A resource-based subscription is an event subscription managed as a resource.
 This subscription is explicit.
 An API endpoint is provided to request subscription creation.
 As this event subscription is managed as an API resource, it is identified and operations to search, retrieve and delete it must be provided.

 Note: It is perfectly valid for a CAMARA API to have several event types managed.
-The subscription endpoint will be unique, but 'eventType' attribute is used to distinguish distinct events subscribed.
+The subscription endpoint will be unique, but the 'eventType' attribute is used to distinguish distinct events subscribed.

 To ease developer adoption,
 the pattern for Resource-based event subscription should be consistent with all API providing this feature.

 CAMARA subscription model leverages **[CloudEvents](https://cloudevents.io/)** and is based on release [0.1-wip](https://github.com/cloudevents/spec/blob/main/subscriptions/spec.md) as it is a vendor-neutral specification for defining the format of subscription.
 A generic neutral CloudEvent subscription OpenAPI specification is available in [Commonalities/artifacts/camara-cloudevents](https://github.com/camaraproject/Commonalities/tree/main/artifacts/camara-cloudevents) directory (event-subscription-template.yaml).

 To ensure consistency across Camara subprojects, it is necessary that explicit subscriptions are handled within separate API/s.
 It is mandatory to append the keyword "subscriptions" at the end of the API name.
-For e.g. device-roaming-subscriptions.yaml
+For e.g., device-roaming-subscriptions.yaml

 Four operations must be defined: